voyagerx3/MCDWT/docs/MCDWT.rst

 ***********************

-To obtain a multiresolution version or a video, the `DWT`_ (Discrete Wavelet Transform) can be applied along temporal ($t$) and spatial domains ($2D$).
-At this point, two alternatives arise: (1) a $t+2D$ transform or (2) a $2D+t$ transform.
-In a $t+2D$ transform, the video is first analyzed over the time domain and next, over the space domain.
-A $2D+t$ transform does just the opposite.
+To obtain a multiresolution version or a video, the `DWT`_ (Discrete Wavelet Transform) can be applied along temporal (:math:`t`) and spatial domains (:math:`2D`).
+At this point, two alternatives
+arise: (1) a :math:`t+2D` transform or (2) a :math:`2D+t`
+transform.
+In a :math:`t+2D` transform, the video is first analyzed over the time domain and next, over the space domain.
+A :math:`2D+t` transform does just the opposite.

 .. _DWT: https://en.wikipedia.org/wiki/Discrete_wavelet_transform

 Each choice has a number of *pros* and *cons*.
-For example, in a
-$t+2D$ transform we can apply directly any image predictor based on motion estimation because the input is a normal video.
-However, if we implement a $2D+t$ transform, the input to the motion estimator is a sequence of images in the DWT domain.
-The overwhelming majority of DWT's are not `shift invariant`_, which basically means that
-$\text{DWT}(s(t)) \neq \text{DWT}(s(t+x))$, where $x$ is a displacement of the signal $s(t)$ along the time domain.
+For example, in a :math:`t+2D` transform we can apply directly any image predictor based on motion estimation because the input is a normal video.
+However, if we implement a :math:`2D+t` transform, the input to the motion estimator is a sequence of images in the DWT domain.
+The overwhelming majority of DWT's are not `shift invariant`_, which basically means that :math:`DWT(s(t)) != DWT(s(t+x))`, where :math:`x` is a displacement of the signal :math:`s(t)` along the time domain.
 Therefore, motion estimators which compare pixel values will not work on the DWT domain.
-On the other hand, if we want to provide true spatial scalability (processing only those spatial resolutions (scales) necessary to get a spatially scaled of our video), a $t+2D$ transformed video is not suitable because the first step of the forward transform ($t$) should be reversed at full resolution in the backward transform (as the forward transform did).
+On the other hand, if we want to provide true spatial scalability (processing only those spatial resolutions (scales) necessary to get a spatially scaled of our video), a :math:`t+2D` transformed video is not suitable because the first step of the forward transform (:math:`t`) should be reversed at full resolution in the backward transform (as the forward transform did).

 .. _shift invariant: http://www.polyvalens.com/blog/wavelets/theory